Flutterwave/Node-v3/README.md

             "amount": 200,
             "narration": "ionnodo",
             "currency": "NGN",
-            "reference": "ionnodoc", //This is a merchant's unique reference for the transfer, it can be used to query for the status of the transfer
+            "reference": "transfer-"+Date.now(), //This is a merchant's unique reference for the transfer, it can be used to query for the status of the transfer
             "callback_url": "https://webhook.site/b3e505b0-fe02-430e-a538-22bbbce8ce0d",
             "debit_currency": "NGN"
         }